Hungerford massacre: South View and Fairview Road

 After leaving Froxfield, Ryan returned to the home he shared with his mother on South View in Hungerford.
 Arriving there at approximately 12:45, he was seen by neighbours who described him as looking upset.
-Soon after entering his house, one of the witnesses heard gunshots; Ryan had shot the two family dogs.
-He exited the house with equipment such as ammunition, survival equipment, and a flak jacket.
-He failed to start his car, and instead returned to the house and set the living room alight using the petrol he purchased from Froxfield; Leaving the house, he headed east on South View towards school playing fields.
+Soon after Ryan entered the house, a witness heard him shoot the two family dogs.
+He exited the house with ammunition, survival equipment, and a flak jacket.
+He failed to start his car, and instead returned to the house and set the living room alight using the petrol he purchased from Froxfield.
+Leaving the house, he headed east on South View towards school playing fields.
 En route he shot and killed two of his neighbours, Roland and Sheila Mason, with the Type 56 and Beretta respectively.
 A fourteen-year-old girl, who also lived nearby, heard the noise and went to see what it was; Ryan shot her four times in the legs.
 She sought first aid from her mother and another nearby resident and survived.
 Ryan was chastised by a 77-year-old neighbour for "scaring everybody to death" for making noise, although he did not shoot her.
 Ryan then wounded Marjorie Jackson, one of the people who had seen him arrive home, in her back.
 She telephoned her friend George White for help, and asked him to collect her husband Ivor from work in Newbury.

 Past the playing fields, Ryan walked along a footpath towards the town's common.
 He shot and killed 51-year-old Kenneth Clements with the Type 56.
 Clements had been walking his dog with his family; the family escaped without injury.
 At this time, approximately 12:50, police had linked the incident in Froxfield to the many calls they received in Hungerford and instead focused on South View.
 Ryan returned to South View from the common, and the first police officers to arrive aimed to close both ends of the road to contain a possible gunman.
-These officers were unarmed, and when Ryan saw the police response he shot one of the officers, PC Roger Brereton, in the chest with the Beretta.
+These officers were unarmed, and when Ryan saw the police response, he shot one of the officers, PC Roger Brereton, in the chest with the Beretta.
 Brereton, who was in his patrol car, crashed into a telegraph pole.
 At 12:58, Ryan shot and killed him with the Type 56 while he was using his radio to report an active shooter.